PATIENT GUIDE

 Sleeping with Dentures

 Unless advised otherwise, do not sleep with your denture in place.
-Removing it at night:
+Removing it at night allows your gums to rest, promotes circulation, and helps reduce long-term bone loss.

 • Soak it in water to prevent drying and warping

-• Clean your gums, ridges, tongue, cheeks, and palate using a soft toothbrush or washcloth
+• Clean gums, ridges, tongue, cheeks, and palate with a soft toothbrush or washcloth

 • Rinse daily with warm salt water